steven-campbell/ece2524-proj3/README.md

 `pygrep` is a grep-like utility written in Python.
 It provides some of the features of the `grep` built into Unix systems, but this one is written in Python.

 ## Usage
+To run this code, run `python pygrep.py` followed by the necessary command line arguments and optional flags.
+It can also be run with `./pygrep.py` if the user sets the script as executable using `chmod`.
+The full list of command line parameters and the optional flags are outlined below in the code block.

 ````
 usage: pygrep.py [-h] [-i] [-s] [-c] [-n] [-p] file search_strings [search_strings ...]